RafaelSdeS/rafaelsdes/README.md

 I'm Rafael Silva de Souza, nice to meet you.
 If you want to know more about me, just look here ⬇

 - 🔭 I’m currently looking for work opportunities in Front-end
-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 I’m currently learning HTML, CSS, JS, React and Node
-- 👯 I’m looking to collaborate on something special !!!
+- 👯 I’m looking to collaborate = !!!
 - 🤔 I’m looking for help with EVERYTHING !
-- 💬 Ask me about if I can ask you
+- 💬 Ask me about.. idk, just ask it
 - 😄 Pronouns: He, him
-- ⚡ Fun fact: I'm just 17 yo
+- ⚡ Fun fact: I'm just 18 yo
 - 📫<a href= rafaelsdes.github.io/PersonalSite/ /> My personal site (in portuguese)

 ##